 Outside the gym

-I live in the Cedar Mill neighborhood with my wife and business partner, Lee, our two kids, Max and Gigi, and our little Jack Russell Terrier Ginger.
-Our family is outdoor-oriented and loves to swim, hike, ride bikes and work in the yard.
-I read a lot about business and entrepreneurship and listen to about 1.5 podcasts a day about nearly anything (The Tim Ferriss Show is one of my favorites).
+I live in the Cedar Mill neighborhood with my wife and business partner, Lee, our two kids, Max and Gigi, and our little Jack Russell Terrier Ginger and Pooh the cat.
+Our family is outdoor-oriented and loves to camp, hike, ride bikes and work in the yard.
+To relax I enjoy woodworking and reading–mostly about business, entrepreneurship, and biographies of great leaders throughout history.